zendframework/zend-expressive/doc/book/router/piping.md

 This is done purposefully, to provide excellent baseline performance, and to prevent feature creep in the library.

+zend-expressive uses and exposes piping to users, with one addition: middleware may be specified by service name, and zend-expressive will lazy-load the service only when the middleware is invoked.

 ## Routing

 Routing is the process of discovering values from the incoming request based on